Extending Stable and Popular Matching Algorithms from Bipartite to Arbitrary Instances: Introduction

 The Stable Roommates problem with ties and incomplete preferences was studied by Irving and Manlove \cite{irving2002stable}.
-They showed that finding super stable matchings can be done in polynomial time.
+They showed that finding super stable matchings (where even a weak improvement is enough for a pair to block) can be done in polynomial time.
 They posed as an open question whether the maximum size of a weakly stable matching can be approximated better than 2 or not.
-Of course, as deciding if a stable roommates instance with ties admits a weakly stable matching is NP-hard, the question makes sense in the following two senses.
-First of all, by a result of Tan \cite{tan1991necessary}, we know that half-integral weakly stable matchings (also called weakly stable partitions) always exist and can be found in polynomial time, even in the case of multigraphs \cite{cechlarova2005stable}.
+Of course, as deciding if a stable roommates instance with ties admits a weakly stable matching is NP-hard \cite{irving2002stable}, the question can be interpreted in the following sense.
+By a result of Tan \cite{tan1991necessary}, we know that half-integral weakly stable matchings (also called weakly stable partitions) always exist and can be found in polynomial time, even in the case of multigraphs \cite{cechlarova2005stable}.
 Therefore, the question of whether we can approximate the maximum size of a weakly stable half-matching (or a weakly stable fractional-matching) better than 2 is still a very relevant open question.
-Secondly, as in \cite{egres}, we can restrict the instances to ones without odd preference cycles (meaning in every odd cycle there is an agent that prefers its clockwise neighbour to its other neighbour, and there is another agent that prefers its anti-clockwise neighbour to its other neighbour), which implies that there always exists a weakly stable matching.
-Hence, for such instances, it makes sense to try to find a weakly stable (integral) matching, which approximates the size of the maximum size weakly stable matching better than 2.
-Here, a 2-approximation is trivial, as any weakly stable matching is a 2-approximation (and every weakly stable half-matching gives at least one weakly stable integral matching of the same size), which has already been observed by Irving and Manlove in their paper \cite{irving2002stable}.
 We show that both these problems admit a $\frac{3}{2}$-approximation algorithm, which is best possible under the strong Unique Games Conjecture, given the inapproximabilty results for the bipartite case.